jsphpndr/aac/content/_index.md

 ---
 title: Abaco Aggregate & Cement Ltd. | Abaco Bahamas

-components:
-  - hero:
+hero:
   heading: Build Your World
   tagline: We make high quality ready mix concrete accessible and affordable for clients across all islands of The Bahamas.

-  - products:
+products:
     heading: Products & Services
     summary: We provide ready mix concrete on site for all your building and construction needs.
 Using the highest quality materials, professional and highly qualified staff provide efficient and timely service.
     products:
       - product: Sand
       - product: Rock
       - product: Fill
       - product: Cement
       - product: Asphalt Paving

-  - profile:
+profile:

     slides:

       - slide: /uploads/abaco-aggregate-cement.jpg
         alt: Something or other

       - slide: /uploads/concrete-mixer-operator.jpg
         alt: Something or other

       - slide: /uploads/mixing-concrete.jpg
         alt: Something or other